 HMRC decided in July 2011, after representations from payroll software providers, to introduce an Interim Solution in advance of a final decision on the strategic RTI solution.

-Under the Interim Solution, employers submit their RTI return for each pay cycle directly from RTI ready payroll software over the internet via the Government Gateway, without having to use BACS, and HMRC started to pilot this Interim Solution in April 2012.
+Under the Interim Solution, employers submit their RTI return for each pay cycle directly from payroll software over the internet via the Government Gateway, without having to use BACS, and HMRC started to pilot this Interim Solution in April 2012.

 For employers using BACS, RTI payroll software also generates the employer’s BACS payment file.
 This BACS payment file is linked to the employer’s internet RTI return, submitted to HMRC from the same software, via a unique reference.
 This reference, known as the ‘hash code’, is present in both outputs: the internet RTI return and BACS payment file, allowing HMRC to reconcile these two separate – but corresponding – outputs received respectively from the Government Gateway and the BACS network.

-RTI penalties make it important that employers can demonstrate their efforts to comply with their RTI reporting obligations and they have robust systems in place to support PAYE RTI compliance.
+RTI penalties make it important that employers can demonstrate their efforts to comply with their RTI reporting obligations and that they have robust systems in place to support PAYE RTI compliance.

 HMRC propose that penalties for inaccurate returns will be determined manually according to its own compliance checks.
 As in previous years, interest is chargeable by HMRC on unpaid sums of PAYE and NI, as well as on penalties raised in respect of those sums or failure to report on time.

-PAYE RTI requires complete accuracy of employee data including, name records, dates of birth, National Insurance Numbers and it is important this data has been checked and verified.
+PAYE RTI requires complete accuracy of employee data including name records, dates of birth, National Insurance Numbers and it is important this data has been checked and verified.

 HMRC recognises that the costs of PAYE fall disproportionately on small business and PAYE RTI will continue this trend.